Deadly Bacteria Found In Pork Supply

-The study also found that there was no difference in the levels of MRSA contamination between conventionally raised pork and pork that was raised without antibiotics and other drugs.
-Every year approximately 185,000 cases of food poison are caused by MRSA.
-The bacteria is extremely difficult to treat in patients because it is resistant to antibiotics, which can lead to life-threatening infections.
+The study also found that there was no difference in the levels of MRSA contamination in pork from conventionally raised pigs and pigs raised without antibiotics and other drugs.
+Every year the MRSA bacteria sparks approximately 185,000 cases of food poisoning.
+Due to it’s resistance to antibiotics it’s also extremely difficult to treat, which can lead to life-threatening infections.